TorchSpatiotemporal/tsl/docs/source/notes/spatiotemporal_data_representation.rst

     This page is still under development

-TSL is meant to deal with discrete-time, spatiotemporal data.
-Common input examples are data streams coming from sensor networks.
-In principle, data of this kind can be represented by 3-dimensional tensors, with:

-#.
-The **Time** (:obj:`t`) dimension, accounting for the temporal evolution of the signal within a node (i.e., a sensor).
-#.
-The **Node** (:obj:`n`) dimension, accounting for simultaneous observations measured at the different nodes in the network in a discrete time step.
-#.
-The **Features** (:obj:`f`) or **Channels** dimension, allowing for multiple (heterogeneous) measurements at the same spatio-temporal point.

 As a real-life example, you may think of an air quality monitoring system with :math:`N` air quality monitoring stations, each measuring :math:`F` different pollution parameters (e.g., PM2.5, PM10, CO2).